Forensic science is associated with hit TV shows and catching criminals at home, but it’s also used by the military. Here are 7 ways it is:

 Investigators and forensic technicians on the battlefield get precious few opportunities to collect data from many battlefields, especially if their side isn’t holding the ground at the end of the day.
 So they often collect data from military photographs and other imagery.

 Photos from during the battle can give up clues like which side was where when a war crime was committed, and satellite imagery has already been used to prove the location and scope of mass killings by ISIS.
-Digital information collected from ISIS social media postings has given Air Force commanders enough information to target a strike.
+Digital information collected from ISIS social media postings gave Air Force commanders enough information to target a strike.

 6. Searching for hidden graves or other evidence